A healthy breakfast is one of the most important meals of the day. After a night’s rest, our bodies need nutrients to provide energy for a new day.

 Want to build an attention-grabbing bubble butt, blast away fat that’s stored in all the wrong places, spring-clean your diet, turn back the clock on your skin, skyrocket your self-confidence and shatter your insecurities?
 Check out the BetterMe app and set this plan in motion!

 Green tea is a healthy beverage to have for breakfast because it contains many nutrients and antioxidants.
-It’s high in vitamin C which helps fight illness.
-It boosts the immune system with its rich antioxidant content that includes flavonoids such as catechins (13).
+It’s high in vitamin C which can potentially help fight illness.
+It boosts the immune system with its rich antioxidant content that includes flavonoids such as catechins.

-This beverage assists weight loss by boosting thermogenesis or heat production in brown adipose tissue while decreasing lipolysis or fat breakdown in white adipocytes.
-The process increases energy expenditure during periods when resting metabolically like morning hours where we don’t need much energy (13).
+This beverage could assist weight loss by boosting thermogenesis or heat production in brown adipose tissue while decreasing lipolysis or fat breakdown in white adipocytes.
+The process increases energy expenditure during periods when resting metabolically like morning hours where we don’t need much energy.

-It also helps lower cholesterol levels and reduces the risk of heart disease (13).
+It also helps lower cholesterol levels and reduces the risk of heart disease.

 They’re also easy to pack when on the go, so they work well if you go out of town or are traveling with children.
 Protein shakes allow people that tend towards dieting by substituting one meal per day with another high-calorie food item like this one.

-Protein powder can be made of whey, soy, or vegan protein.
-The shakes are most often made of whey and water but can also be made with milk for an added boost to your calcium intake.
+Protein powder can be made of whey, soy, pea or vegan protein.
+The shakes are most often made of whey and water but can also be made with cow’s or soy milk for an added boost to your calcium intake.

-The downside is that these drinks are among the top 10 foods that make you fat for breakfast.
-They have the potential to add hundreds of calories per day because they contain upwards of 200-300 grams per shake (4).
+Be thoughtful that they have the potential to add hundreds of calories per day because they contain upwards of 200-300 grams per shake (3).
 They should never replace two full meals in one day; rather it’s best if you restrict them to just breakfast or as a meal replacement when on the go.

 Berries can help give you more fiber than other fruits as well as fight inflammation caused by sugar levels going too high or low through their antioxidants.
 They also contain many different types of phytonutrients which may reduce risk factors associated with obesity, heart disease, and cancer like a flavonoid called anthocyanidin (found in blueberries) which has been found to help with gut bacteria (1).

 Besides being good for your health, berries taste great too!
-They come in a variety of different flavors and colors which can make any morning more interesting.
+They are available in a variety of different flavors and colors which can make any morning more interesting.
 You can eat them as is or put them on top of yogurt, cereal, cobbler, or pancakes.

-If you suffer from lactose intolerance or dairy allergies, know that your symptoms will be lessened by this milk alternative.
-It contains no traces of these allergens as it is a plant based product (not an animal one) and has been proven to have many benefits for those with food sensitivities.
-One study even states that not only does soy positively affect digestion but also provides relief for sufferers of Irritable Bowel Syndrome (IBS) (12).
+If you suffer from lactose intolerance or dairy-related allergies, know that your symptoms will be lessened by this milk alternative.
+It contains no traces of this allergen as it is a plant-based product and has been proven to have many benefits for those with food sensitivities.
+One study even states that not only does soy positively affect digestion but also provides relief for sufferers of Irritable Bowel Syndrome (IBS) (7).

 You can have soy milk with cereal, in coffee or, for a change of pace, in smoothies and protein shakes.

-Chia seeds are an excellent source of omega-three fatty acids, fiber, and protein.
-A serving (two tablespoons) provides 12 grams of fat, 18 grams of carbohydrates, 11 grams of dietary fiber, and six times as much calcium as milk (2).
+Chia seeds are an excellent source of omega-3 fatty acids, fiber, and protein.
+A serving of two tablespoons provides 12 grams of fat, 18 grams of carbohydrates, 11 grams of dietary fiber, and six times as much calcium as milk.

-The seeds provide a lot more than just nutrition: they have been linked to many health benefits including weight loss, reduced risk for diabetes and heart disease, boosting energy levels and promoting healthy skin (2).
+The seeds provide a lot more than just nutrition: they have been linked to many health benefits including weight loss, reduced risk for diabetes and heart disease, boosting energy levels and promoting healthy skin.

 Chia has long been hailed for its ability to hold moisture in the body which can help people stay fuller longer while it also helps maintain regular bowel movements.
-This is due to their high water content; one ounce contains 11 grams of this nutrient (2)!
+This is due to their high water content; one ounce contains 11 grams of this nutrient!